richard-scryber/PaperworkDayDocs/docs/index.md

 ## Creating a document preview - (PoJS)

-We wanted to make it really easy to add paperwork to any site.
+We wanted to make it really easy to add paperwork to any site so you can create dynamic documents.

+<div id='first-sample-container' class='document-container' data-pw-ui="Default, Code, Edit" data-pw-template="_samples/helloworld/helloworld.html" data-pw-json="_samples/helloworld/helloworld.json"></div>

+<p>&nbsp;</p>

 ### Add a reference to the javascript.